-(Note: If the patrol service does not answer, then the officer will receive a page.
+(Note: If the patrol service does not answer, leave a message; the officer will return your call.
 If you have not received a return call within 10 minutes, please call again.)

 AFTER-HOURS AND HOLIDAY MAINTENANCE EMERGENCIES

 Hours Daily: 5:30 p.m.-8:30 a.m.